kairosjie/kairosjie/README.md

 I am currently learning skills and basics and trying to learn through creation.

-- I mostly use figma for ui design and aspirate for pixel art, also I am learning other programs.
+- I mostly use Figma for ui design and Aseprite for pixel art, also I am learning other programs.
 - I’m currently learning graphics design and web development.
 - I have worked on Splatapp as a graphics and ui designer / marketer and community builder.
 _______________________________________________________________________________________________________

 ## Tools and Tech
 - Figma
-- Aspirate
+- Aseprite
 - Visual Studio
 - Krita
+- Blender
+- Filmora
 _______________________________________________________________________________________________________

 ## a bit about me